bisforboman/exjobb/Work plan.md

 ### Limitations

 In wireless networks there are several issues that could occur, such as packet-losses or malfunctioning nodes.
 I will analyse different issues and discuss their repercussions but the model will not be built to withstand them.
-Also, performance will not be an area of focus.
+Also, performance or battery-preservation will not be an area of focus.

 ## Problem Definitions